Binance Market Update (2022-10-03)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LIT, LINA, and AMB, up by 46%, 15%, and 14%, respectively.
+Market outperformers include UTK, AMB, and COTI, up by 35%, 13%, and 12%, respectively.

 Top stories of the day: